abboudl/Chik-p/0-Initial-Setup-Stage/readme.md

 Installing LastPass is easy.
 If you need help, follow the instructions in this [video](https://www.youtube.com/watch?v=PDVJR7RXvzs).
 Don't forget to choose a **strong MEMORABLE Master Password** and enable **Multi-Factor-Authentication (MFA)**.

-Next, seed it with the credentials itemized in this account [catalog] (lastpass-account-catalog.md).
+Next, seed it with the credentials itemized in this account [catalog](lastpass-account-catalog.md).

 ## Next Steps
 Proceed to the **Cloud Resource Provisioning Stage**.